udo-munk/RP2xxx-GEEK-80/README.md

 The picture shows one of the first 8080 CPU's still in ceramic pack, about the size of a modern RP2xxx-GEEK device.
-This project is a nice demonstration of technology advance over 50 years, on the GEEK we cannot only emulate a 8080 CPU with about 8 times the speed of an original chip, but also a complete system like they were build back then.
+This project is a nice demonstration of technology advance over 50 years, on the RP2350-GEEK we cannot only emulate a 8080 CPU with about 8 times the speed of an original chip, but also a complete system like they were build back then.
 The 8080 was the first general purpose 8bit CPU, which allowed to build computer systems for everyone, as we have it today.